rcky844/knowledge-handbook/Chemistry/Planet Earth/The ocean/Crystallization.md

 > - **Rapid cooling** provides <u>less time</u> to allow the crystallizing solute to form larger crystals, which leads to the formation of <u>crumble crystals</u> instead.
 > - **Slow cooling** provides <u>more time</u> to allow the crystallization solution to form <u>larger crystals</u>.

-3. Separate the crystals formed using [[Separation of insoluble solid from a solution#Filtration|filtration]].
+3. Separate the crystals formed using [[filtration]].
 The crystals are collected as residue.
 4. Wash the crystal with <u>small amount of cold distilled water</u> to wash away any <u>soluble impurities</u> on the crystal surface.
 Dry the crystal with a filter paper or desiccator.

 > [!note]